Anluren/stack_string/README.md

 # StackString

+A C++17 header-only library providing efficient stack-based string storage without heap allocations.

+## Components

+### 1. StackString
-A C++17 header-only library providing a `std::string`-like structure that uses pre-allocated stack memory for efficient string operations without heap allocations.
+A `std::string`-like structure that uses pre-allocated stack memory for fixed-capacity string operations.

+### 2. FixedBufAllocator
+A custom allocator for `std::basic_string` that uses an external fixed buffer, enabling stack-based allocation with standard library compatibility.
+Designed for one string instance per buffer.

 ## Features